o3de/o3de.org/content/docs/userguide/char-animation-editor-file-types.md

+description: ' Learn more about the file types for &animation-editor; . '
+slug: char-animation-editor-file-types
+title: '&animation-editor; File Types'
+---
 # Animation Editor File Types<a name="char-animation-editor-file-types"></a>

 When you import `.fbx` files from your DCC to Lumberyard Editor, Asset Processor creates files that you use in the **Animation Editor**\.
 The following example shows how the file types are created and modified\.
 For more information about processing files for character and animations, see [Customize FBX asset export with FBX Settings](fbx-intro.md)\.

-![\[See an overview of how Animation Editor files are created and processed in Lumberyard.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/actor-animation/animation-editor-asset-processor-files.png)
+![\[See an overview of how Animation Editor files are created and processed in Lumberyard.\]](/images/actor-animation/animation-editor-asset-processor-files.png)

 The following are file types used in the **Animation Editor**: